fiftysevendegreesofrad/sdna_plus/README.md

-# sDNA: Spatial Design Network Analysis
+# sDNA+: Spatial Design Network Analysis plus

-This is the open source fork of the formerly proprietary sDNA software created by Crispin Cooper on behalf of [Cardiff University](https://www.cardiff.ac.uk).
+This is the open source fork of the formerly proprietary sDNA+ software - all the sDNA features plus hybrid metrics.

+sDNA+ was created by Crispin Cooper on behalf of [Cardiff University](https://www.cardiff.ac.uk).
 Alain Chiaradia was responsible for the initial idea, and Chris Webster for the initial funding and project mentoring.
 We are grateful to various parties for financial contributions towards  development: in no particular order, Hong Kong University, Tongji University, the UK Economic and Social Research Council, BRE, Wedderburn Transport Planning.
 Also research contributions in kind from Arup Ltd, WSP Global Engineering, BuroHappold and Sustrans.

 If you are interested in sponsoring changes to sDNA, please get in touch with Crispin cooperch@cardiff.ac.uk.